-We talked to some more travel agents -- and some cruise lines -- to get the inside scoop.
+We talked to some travel agents to get the inside scoop on how these "secret" sales work and how you can buy into the action.
 Here are the two types of "secret fares" we found, and how you can take advantage of them.

 So what do they do?

-Caveat: These one-off, or unpublishable, fares are often for last-minute cruises and available for a limited amount of time.
-You'll need to book quickly, especially as only a few cabins are typically available at the lowest rates, and then deal with making travel arrangements at the last minute.
-And buyer beware: "The reason [lines discount] is that they have inventory left over," explains Brad Anderson, co-president of America's Vacation Center / Avoya Travel.
-"They may be guarantee cabins, and you may get the outside cabin that's next to the anchor.
-That $299 cabin [on a seven-night cruise] is likely the one that people have complained about."
+These one-off or "unpublishable" fares are often for last-minute cruises and available for a limited amount of time.
+You'll need to book quickly, especially as only a few cabins are typically available at the lowest rates, and then deal with making travel arrangements on the fly.

-How It Works: Travel agencies buy group space on cruises far in advance, when fares for those sailings first become available.
-Because they're buying in bulk, often paying a deposit on each cabin blocked out, and because these agencies have worked hard to build relationships with the cruise lines, the cruise lines offer them low rates on these cabins.
-"We're already blocking/depositing group space [for two years out]," says Anderson.
-"America's Vacation Center has invested hundreds of thousands of dollars holding space.
-The fares we get are 10 to 40 percent less than the price you'd pay from the cruise line directly, and we pass those deals to our customers."
+Travel agencies buy group space on cruises far in advance, when fares for those sailings first become available.
+Because they're buying in bulk -- often paying a deposit on each cabin blocked out -- and because these agencies have worked hard to build relationships with the cruise lines, the cruise lines offer them low rates on these cabins.